-To estimate the velocity of the Wasserstein flow $\mu_t(X_t,t)$ in Eq.~\ref{eq:sde}, the previous methods that require trajectory simulation for training can result in long convergence time and large computational costs \cite{chen2018neural,onken2021ot}.
-To circumvent the above issues, in this work we adopt a simulation-free training strategy based on the OT theory introduce in Sec.~\ref{subsec:ot} \cite{liu2022flow,tong2023simulation,albergo2023building}, which turns out to be faster and more scalable to large time series datasets.
+To estimate the velocity of the Wasserstein flow $\mu_t(X_t,t)$ in Eq.~\eqref{eq:sde}, the previous methods that require trajectory simulation for training can result in long convergence time and large computational costs \cite{chen2018neural,onken2021ot}.
+To circumvent the above issue, in this work we adopt a simulation-free learning strategy based on the OT theory introduced in Sec.~\ref{subsec:ot} \cite{liu2022flow, tong2023simulation, albergo2023building}, which turns out to be faster and more scalable to large time series datasets.

-Since we can now draw mini-batch interpolated samples of the source distribution and target distribution in the Wasserstein space using Eq.~\ref{eq:interpolation}, we can model the variational velocity function using a neural network with parameters $\theta$.
-Then, according to Eq.~\ref{eq:sde}, the target velocity can be computed by the difference between the source distribution and target distribution.
-Therefore, the variational velocity function $\mu_\theta (x^\mathrm{input}_t,t)$ can be learned by
+By drawing mini-batch interpolated samples of the source distribution and target distribution in the Wasserstein space using Eq.~\eqref{eq:interpolation}, we can now model the variational velocity function via a neural network parameterized by $\theta$.
+Then, according to Eq.~\eqref{eq:sde}, the target velocity can be computed as the difference between the source distribution and target distribution.
+Therefore, the variational velocity function $\mu_\theta (x^\mathrm{in}_t,t)$ can be learned trough

-Eq.~\ref{eq:flow_matching_loss2} can be solved by drawing mini-batch samples in the Wasserstein space and performing stochastic gradient descent accordingly.
-In this fashion, the learning process is simulation-free as the trajectory simulation is not needed.
+Since Eq.~\eqref{eq:flow_matching_loss2} can be solved by drawing mini-batch samples in the Wasserstein space and performing stochastic gradient descent accordingly, the learning process operates in a simulation-free manner.

-Moreover, note that that Eq.~\ref{eq:flow_matching_loss1} also obeys the principle of least action introduced in Sec.~\ref{subsec:mechanics} as it minimizes the kinetic energy described in Eq.~\ref{eq:kinetic}.
-Therefore, it indicates that the geodesic that drives the particles from the source distribution to the target distribution in the OT problem described in Sec.~\ref{sec:preliminaries} is found as well, which enables us to generate new samples with less simulation steps compared to standard diffusion models.
+Moreover, note that Eq.~\eqref{eq:flow_matching_loss1} also obeys the principle of least action introduced in Sec.~\ref{subsec:mechanics} as it minimizes the kinetic energy described in Eq.~\eqref{eq:kinetic}.
+Therefore, this also indicates that the geodesic that drives the particles from the source distribution to the target distribution in the OT problem described in Sec.~\ref{sec:preliminaries} is identified, which, as a result, allows us to generate new samples with fewer simulation steps compared to standard diffusion models.